zzz2002/Certbot_TLSAgen_Hook/README.md

 ## Operating as a Renew-Hook

-After a certificate has been renewed and new certificates generated, certbot calls any "renew-hooks" that have been specified to be run, once for each successfully renewed certificate. ~~The "hook" is passed two arguments,~~
+After a certificate has been renewed and new certificates generated, certbot calls any "renew-hooks" that have been specified to be run, once for each successfully renewed certificate.
 When called as a **renew hook** two environment variables are set:
 1. **$RENEWED_LINEAGE** is the location of the new certs and keys.
 Currently this is usually "/etc/letsencrypt/live/*certificate-name*"
 2. **$RENEWED_DOMAINS** which contains a space delimited list of the certificate’s domains and subdomains.